kgreed4/Image-Captioning/README.md

 ### Model Architecture

 - **Encoder**: Utilizes ResNet50 to extract a 2048-dimensional feature vector from input images.
 - **Decoder**: An LSTM-based RNN that generates captions from the encoded image features.
-It incorporates Bahdanau attention to enhance focus on pertinent parts of the image.
+- **Attention**: Bahdanau attention to enhance focus on pertinent parts of the image when decoding.

 ### Training and Evaluation